ehringts/UnsymmetricRKHSPI/README.md

 python plot_nested_domains.py
 ```

-This experiment runs the shrinking-domain version of the unsymmetric policy iteration on the square domain `[-1, 1] x [-1, 1]`.
+This experiment runs the shrinking-domain version of the unsymmetric RKHS-based policy-iteration on the square domain `[-1, 1] x [-1, 1]`.
 It plots the nested sublevel-set boundaries produced during the iteration and overlays closed-loop trajectories starting from representative points on the innermost boundary.

 Output: